Opiskull/Blog/content/post/server-rebuild.md

 draft: true
 ---

 Some weeks ago I upgraded my Server with some new hardware.
 So I had to setup the server.
-With getting a new server I also thought about using some new technologie with it.
-So I tried to setup the server only with docker components.
+With getting a new server I also thought about using some new technology with it.
+So I tried to setup the server only with Docker containers.

-# First to 4th try
+# Kubernetes with Docker
-At first I tried to setup kubernetes since every big cloud hoster is now using kubernetes.
+At first I tried to setup Kubernetes since many large cloud platforms (Azure, Amazon...) are embracing Kubernetes.
 I got it work after my 3rd try.
-The setup of kubernetes is rather complex :(.
+Kubernetes is rather complex :( although there exists well written documentation it is still a little challenge to set it up correctly.
-So after I got it to work I tried to setup teamspeak as my first container... the bad thing was... that there is no kubernetes image available for teamspeak... so I tried to build one from scratch but really failed badly :D.
+So after I got it to work I tried to setup Teamspeak as my first container.

+I searched for an Kubernetes image of Teamspeak, but found none.
+Next I tried to write my own Kubernetes file/image...
+I tried to build it from scratch but really failed badly.

-After this I finally understood that I don't need the complexity of kubernetes because I only got one server.
+After this I finally understood that I tried to do too much at once.
+I don't need the complexity of Kubernetes since I only got one server.
 Kubernetes doesn't really make sense on one server.

+Maybe I should have thought about this sooner when I had to enable the master for the deployment of pods with the following command:

+`
+kubectl taint nodes --all node-role.kubernetes.io/master- `

-# Lets go Docker only
+# Lets try only Docker

+Now that I failed with Kubernetes lets go with Docker only.
+That should be easier and I already had some experience with Docker.
+I only did the tutorial at their site https://docs.docker.com/get-started/ but it counts as experience right? :P

 Now I setup a server with docker only.
-Ubuntu already got a prebuild package from Docker, which made the installation really easy.
+My host system is Ubuntu so followed the instructions on https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce.

 `
-apt-get install docker
+apt-get update && apt-get install apt-transport-https ca-certificates curl software-properties-common curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add - add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" `

+After the above lines i could simply update and install the docker-ce version.

 `

-I used the following services with existing images.
+apt-get update && apt-get install docker-ce
+`

+Now that Docker is running lets create our containers and Images that we need!

 ## Teamspeak